Trump and the right loved Clay Travis. The fight over college football sealed their bond.

 Whitlock, like Travis, has had his own evolution.
 Five years ago, he was tasked with building ESPN’s The Undefeated, a site designed to cover the intersection of race and sports.
 After Deadspin exhaustively reported on his clashes with staffers, he landed at Fox Sports, where he devoted himself to speaking out against athlete activism and the ills of social media.

-At Outkick, he said in an email, “I was attracted to the business opportunity and the freedom to say exactly what I think without worrying about some scared executive.”
+Of Outkick, he said in an email: “I was attracted to the business opportunity and the freedom to say exactly what I think without worrying about some scared executive.”

 Together, he and Travis are following the footsteps of other right-wing media entrepreneurs, said Reece Peck, a professor at the College of Staten Island, who studies the way conservative media intersects with popular culture.
 Rupert Murdoch, he said, has long understood the importance of sports in culture, having the foresight to buy NFL rights in the early 1990s.
 The Murdoch-owned New York Post has also married extensive sports coverage with its conservative political agenda.